gkaf89/NCC-Trainings/docs/python/index.md

 ##  Requirements

 - Having an HPC account to access the cluster.
-- Basic knowledge on SLURM (beginners HPC school).
+- Basic knowledge on SLURM.
 - A basic understanding of Python programming.
 - Familiarity with Jupyter Notebook (installed and configured).
 - A basic understanding of Numpy and linear algebra.